ÀVélo

 àVélo is a bike sharing service in Quebec City.
-Launched in 2021, the network consists of 165 stations and 1,800 bicycles as of 2025.
+Launched in 2021, the network now consists of 225 stations and 2,300 bicycles as of 2026.
+The system is seasonal, from May 1st to October 31st, but was extended to November 15th in 2025.

 History

 A bicycle at the Place Jacques-Cartier station.

 àVélo was launched for the first time on July 9, 2021.
-During this initial season, 10 stations and 100 electric-assist bicycles were deployed in downtown Quebec City.
-Quebec became the first city in Canada with an entirely electric-assist network, a feature made necessary due to the city’s topography.
+During this initial season, 10 stations and 100 electric-assist bicycles were deployed in downtown Quebec City, which became the first city in Canada with an entirely electric-assist network, an essential feature due to the city’s topography.

 Initially, the service was planned to grow annually from 2021 to 2024 to reach 100 stations and 1,000 bicycles.
 Its rapid success led to the announcement of an additional expansion plan that will allow it to serve a larger area by deploying up to 330 stations and 3,300 bicycles by 2028.

 In 2025, the operating season was extended to allow for longer use in the fall.
 The service’s closing date was moved from October 31 to November 15.